 and by Christopher R. Cook, in African Studies Quarterly, vol. 13, n°5, 2013.

 “This was one of the most exhaustive, well written literature reviews on sovereignty that I have ever read.
-Wilén’s work is original, creative, and presents a compelling methodology of how to measure discourses and apply them to empirical case studies.”“if you are interested in the theoretical and practical applications of sovereignty then this book comes highly recommended if not essential.”
+Wilén’s work is original, creative, and presents a compelling methodology of how to measure discourses and apply them to empirical case studies.”“if you are interested in the theoretical and practical applications of sovereignty then this book comes highly recommended if not essential.

-Articles in peer-reviewed International Scientific Journals
+Articles and chapters in peer-reviewed International Scientific Journals

 - Wilén, Nina, “Peacekeeping Deployment Abroad and the Self-Perceptions of the Effect on Career Advancement, Status and Reintegration”, co-written with Lindy Heinecken, in International Peacekeeping